johanbove/johanbove.github.io/_posts/2015-06-01-summerfunchallenge15.markdown

 categories: blog
 ---

-We had a really great time organizing the event and are very happy you all came in good spirits, even-though the classic German summer weather tried to sabotage us by forcing a lot of you to come out through a true rain storm.
-Respect goes out to all of you and especially to the nine brave teams / participants of our Summer Fun Challenge!
+I helped out with organizing Google I/O Extended in Düsseldorf this year and I had a really great time organizing it.
+We added a special contest which ended at the Google I/O called ["Summer Fun Challenge"](https://plus.google.com/107373371386267684213/posts/4Ha7AJL8SPM).
+I was very happy to see so many developers and tech enthusiasts from in and around Düsseldorf to to come in good spirits, even-though the classic German summer weather tried to sabotage us with a true rain storm.
+My Respect goes out to all of the people attending and especially to the nine brave teams / participants of this year's Summer Fun Challenge!

-Of the around 60 people attending the event, 47 votes were registered.
-Thanks to all who voted for their favorite project.
+The winners were chosen by the 60 guests attending the event.
+47 votes were registered through a Google Docs form.

-Without further ado, here are the winners for our Summer Fun Challenge 2015:
+Here are the winners for our Summer Fun Challenge 2015:

 ## Design & Presentation